Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I saved grocery receipts for 1 month, then created a spread sheet with the prices of the items I buy frequently.
 I continue to add to it each time I shop.

 I grow my own vegetables in the summer and freeze them, I cook from scratch, and I go every 2-3 weeks to buy groceries.
 I go to generic stores and stock up on meat.

 Good and easy ways to save money at the grocery store.

 At most supermarkets, using reusable bags can earn you 5 cents per bag.
 With 4 bags, that's a 20 cent savings each time you shop.
-If you shop once a week and use 4 bags, that works out to about $12 per year.

 I usually have my grocery list and check off items as I put them in my basket.
 Instead of a calculator, I just put a slash mark on my grocery list, for the price of the item, rounded out to the dollar.